agude/agude.github.io/_drafts/2022-03-07-overwatch_league_gatekeeper_teams.md

 | Chengdu Hunters        |                 23 |
 | London Spitfire        |                --- |

-The Asian Region in 2020 had two truisms: the Shanghai Dragons beat everyone, and the London[^london] Spitfire lost to everyone.
+The Asian region in 2020 had two truisms: the Shanghai Dragons beat everyone, and the London[^london] Spitfire lost to everyone.
 The [2020 Hangzhou Spark][2020_spark] look like a good candidate for the gatekeepers of the region, beating lower ranked teams 67% of the time, but only managing 17%